chirag-23/reactjs-netflix-clone/README.md

 --> Has three different pages - Home, TV shows and Movies

---> You can click on the thumbnail of movies and watch their trailers
+--> You can click on any thumbnail of movie and watch it's trailer

---> You can close the video tab by again clicking on the thumbnail
+--> You can close the video by clicking on the thumbnail again

---> Many different categories to just like real app
+--> Many different categories shown just like real netflix

---> By clicking on the profile icon you can see the details about me
+--> By clicking on the profile icon, you can see details about me.

 ## Installation